4 Things you Need to know About VAT registration in UAE and Ajman Media City Free Zone

 2 – Not all goods and services are subject to VAT

-Some services and goods are exempted from tax.
+Some services and goods are exempt from tax.
 This means that your company doesn’t need to pay for VAT on these items.
-These items are labelled as zero-rated, and these items include; some investment-grade precious metals, export outside the GCC, and some educational services, healthcare services, etc. The sectors that are exempted from VAT are land, residential property and local passenger transport.
-Although the items mentioned above are exempted from VAT, these goods and services are still considered VAT taxable at 0%.
+These items are label as zero-rated, and these items include; some investment-grade precious metals, export outside the GCC, and some educational services, healthcare services, etc. The sectors that are exempt from VAT are land, residential property and local passenger transport.
+Although the items mention above are exempt from VAT, these goods and services are still consider VAT taxable at 0%.
 In other words, you must include these zero-rated supplies in your VAT records.

 4 – VAT May Impact a Product or Service’s Affordability